Tafara-N/alx-react/0x09-react_redux_connectors_and_providers/README.md

 - GitHub repository: `alx-react`
 - Directory: `0x09-react_redux_connectors_and_providers`
-- File: task_1/dashboard/src/App/App.js
+- File: `task_1/dashboard/src/App/App.js`

-6. Update your tests
+### 6. Update your tests

-mandatory
-You can now refactor the App.test.js file:
+You can now refactor the `App.test.js` file:

-You don’t need to test the functions handleDisplayDrawer and handleHideDrawer since everything is already tested using the Redux mechanism
+- You don’t need to test the functions `handleDisplayDrawer` and `handleHideDrawer` since everything is already tested using the Redux mechanism
-You need to update the test you previously created to support the new attribute **Tips:**
+- You need to update the test you previously created to support the new attribute

+**Tips:**

-At this point your app should be functional and able to display/hide the drawer using the Redux state Remember that the state of uiReducer is using Map from Immutable **Repo:**
+- At this point your app should be functional and able to display/hide the drawer using the Redux state
+- Remember that the state of `uiReducer` is using Map from Immutable

+**Repo:**
 - GitHub repository: `alx-react`
 - Directory: `0x09-react_redux_connectors_and_providers`
-- File: task_1/dashboard/src/App/App.test.js
+- File: `task_1/dashboard/src/App/App.test.js`

-7. Async actions & Thunk middleware
+### 7. Async actions & Thunk middleware

-mandatory
-Let’s implement the LoginRequest / logout actions creators accross the entire application.
-LoginRequest is calling an API and is Async.
+Let’s implement the `LoginRequest` / `logout` actions creators accross the entire application. `LoginRequest` is calling an API and is Async.
 Therefore, Redux will not support it.
 We will need to use a middleware

-Install redux-thunk within your project.
-And in the index.js file, apply the middleware to your store
+Install `redux-thunk` within your project.
+And in the `index.js` file, apply the middleware to your store

 **Repo:**